-- Class I consists of Michael J. O'Donnell and Nadav Friedmann, Ph.D., M.D. who will serve until the 2007 Annual Meeting of Stockholders; - Class II consists of Robert Z. Gussin, Ph.D., who will serve until the 2005 Annual Meeting of Stockholders and who stands for re-election as a Class II director at such meeting.; and - Class III consists of Remi Barbier, Vernon R. Loucks, Jr. and Sanford R. Robertson, who will serve until the 2006 Annual Meeting of Stockholders.
+- · Class I consists of Michael J. O'Donnell and Nadav Friedmann, Ph.D., M.D. who will serve until the 2007 Annual Meeting of Stockholders; - · Class II consists of Robert Z. Gussin, Ph.D., who will serve until the 2008 Annual Meeting of Stockholders; and - Class III consists of Remi Barbier, Vernon R. Loucks, Jr. and Sanford R. Robertson, who will serve until the 2006 Annual Meeting of Stockholders and who stand for re-election as Class III directors at such meeting.

 At each annual meeting of stockholders, the successors to directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following election and until their successors have been duly elected and qualified.
-Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of an equal number of directors.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominee named below, who is currently a director of the Company.
-The nominee has consented to be named as a nominee in the proxy statement and to continue to serve as a director if elected.
-If the nominee becomes unable or declines to serve as a director or if additional persons are nominated at the meeting, the proxy holders intend to vote all proxies received by them in such a manner as will assure the election of the nominee listed below if possible (or, if new nominees have been designated by the Board of Directors, in such a manner as to elect such nominees), and the specific nominees to be voted for will be determined by the proxy holders.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominees named below, who are currently directors of the Company.
+The nominees have consented to be named as nominees in the proxy statement and to continue to serve as directors if elected.
+If the nominee becomes unable or declines to serve as a director or if additional persons are nominated at the meeting, the proxy holders intend to vote all proxies received by them in such a manner as will assure the election of the nominees listed below if possible (or, if new nominees have been designated by the Board of Directors, in such a manner as to elect such nominees), and the specific nominees to be voted for will be determined by the proxy holders.

-The nominee for the Class II Director and his biographical information are as follows:
+The nominees for the Class III Directors and their biographical information are as follows: